borgbase/docs.borgbase.com/faq/index.md

 This configuration means that the client will send a null packet every 10 seconds to keep the connection alive.
 If it doesn't get a response 30 times, the connection will be closed.
 BorgBase already has the appropriate `ClientAliveInterval` configuration applied server-side.

-**Enable automatic retries in Borgmatic**: Newer versions of Borgmatic can automatically retry a failed command.
+#### Enable automatic retries in Borgmatic
+Newer versions of Borgmatic can automatically retry a failed command.
 To benefit from this feature add this to your Borgmatic config:

 ```
 storage: